-Your daily routine might be leading you to an injured shoulder
+A daily routine might cause an injured shoulder

 As the body’s most-mobile joint, your shoulder gets a major workout every day.
 You don’t need to be a professional athlete to injure this all-important joint.

 In fact, some of our most commonplace errands can be the culprit of shoulder injuries, according to Grant Jones, MD, a Sports Medicine doctor who specializes in shoulder and elbow surgery at Ohio State’s Jameson Crane Sports Medicine Institute.

 Dr. Jones cites simple activities such as picking up a trash can, reaching overhead to put a luggage in an airplane overhead bin or reaching into the back seat of one’s car to pick up something.

 “Most shoulder injuries our experts see are not necessarily happening to professional athletes, but rather to regular folks doing regular activities.”